 In the last article, I reviewed the 1st set of fundamentals you must master.
-If you want a change negative pattern of behavior with your child.
-I explained how children resist the reality of their daily life and in this resistance creates negativity.
+If you want a change the negative pattern of behavior with your child.
+I explained how children resist the reality of their daily life and this resistance creates negativity.
 Another complaining, arguing, nagging, whining, questioning, or constant demanding.

 These patterns are universally maintained by a resistance to what is their daily life.
-Understandably, most parents who are dealing with negative patterns are prone to skipping over those fundamentals because there’s often an adjustment period where things do actually get worse.
+Understandably, most parents who are dealing with negative patterns are prone to skipping over those fundamentals because there’s often an adjustment period where things do get worse.
 Yet, it is essential to honor those fundamentals.

 Here they are again.

 Inform the kids “Things Are About To Change” and it’s okay to have your negative moment”.
 Stop repeatedly engaging in this behavior.
 Do not argue, negotiate, explain over and over, repeat or correct incisively.
 These are all forms of engagement.
 Expect that things will get worse before they get better.
 They usually do.

 Part 2: Smart and Effective Consequences.

 If you are diligent in following the steps above, your negative child will likely escalate their negativity.
 Why? because most of this negativity feeds off of your engagement.
 The very fact that the behavior escalates so rapidly after you pull away from feeding into it proves the power of your attention and engagement.

 The complainer complains more, the whiner whines more, the negotiator negotiates more, the questioner questions more.
 Just be prepared and do not give in because it gets worse.
 I emphasize this year because you must master the steps above to ensures that the use of consequences remains effective.

 The following rules will help you take another step forward in eliminating negativity.